South Korea, Busan

 Busan is not only glass skyscrapers, historic temples or sandy beaches.
 It is also a great place in terms of human contact with nature.

-The largest, most popular and at the same time – the most crowded park in the city is the Busan Citizens Park.
-There are one million trees in the park, including 97 different species.
-There are several sports fields, numerous fountains, squares, walking paths, cafes and restaurants.
-You can read more about the park at tripadvisor.com_Nature & Parks in Busan
+The largest, most popular, and, at the same time, most crowded park in the city is Busan Citizens Park.
+The park has one million trees, including 97 different species.
+It also has several sports fields, numerous fountains, squares, walking paths, cafes, and restaurants.
+You can read more about the park at Tripadvisor.com_Nature & Parks in Busan

-In Busan, there are also many places that you can visit today, which still a few years ago were inaccessible to visitors.
-Some of them were unavailable due to security reasons (high cliffs and no walking paths).
-Some of them were intended for military or security purposes.
-This means that today most of them have retained their original and almost pristine character.
-Below I will present some of the most interesting places.
+There are also many places in Busan that you can visit today which were inaccessible a few years ago.
+Some were unavailable due to security reasons (high cliffs and no walking paths), and some were intended for military or security purposes.
+This means that today, most of them have retained their original and almost pristine character.
+Below, I will present some of the most interesting places.

 Amnan Park

-Amnan Park is the place where you will get off the Songdo Marine Cable on its end.
+Amnan Park is where you will get off the Songdo Marine Cable.
 Until recently, this place was inaccessible to visitors.
-The area was completely closed for many years.
+The area was closed entirely for many years.
 It was only in 1996 that it was made available to tourists.
-Today, it impresses with its wonderful nature: pine forest and high cliffs on the seafront.
+Today, it is impressive because of its outstanding natural features: pine forest and high cliffs on the seafront.

-Along the steep cliff edges, there was a metal path built, which is a great walking trail.
+Along the cliff edges, a metal path was built, which was a great walking trail.

 On the route, there are several hanging bridges, numerous stairs and descents to the rocky beach.
 You can relax and legally fish there.

 The whole route can be completed in about 20 minutes, but the road is demanding because most of it must be climbed by many stairs.
-However, it is worth coming here just before sunset, because during this “golden hour,” this place and the view of Busan seem to be unreal and beautiful.
+However, it is worth coming here just before sunset because during this “golden hour,” this place and the view of Busan seem unreal and beautiful.

 Seaside path Igidae Coastal Walk

-The seaside Igidae path is an unusual attraction, but not very popular among tourists.
-It was open for visitors only in 1993.
-Thanks to this, the place is almost unchanged, beautiful, almost empty and providing extraordinary experiences.
+The seaside Igidae path is an unusual attraction but not very popular among tourists.
+It was opened to visitors only in 1993.
+Thanks to this, the place is almost unchanged, beautiful, and empty and provides extraordinary experiences.

-Igidae has been formed over 80 million years ago when multiple volcanic eruptions threw volcanic dust and lava into the air.
-This has flowed from the mountainside straight into the ocean creating high, almost vertical cliffs.
-For millions of years, this landscape was shaped by waves breaking into the land, creating numerous coves and caves.
+Igidae was formed over 80 million years ago when multiple volcanic eruptions threw volcanic dust and lava into the air.
+The lava flowed from the mountainside straight into the ocean, creating high, almost vertical cliffs.
+For millions of years, waves broke into the land, creating numerous coves and caves.

-Today, you can walk along the cliffs on a special wooden path, suspended in the air on the ocean shore.
-On one side there is a cliff slope covered with forest, on the other side there are ocean waves and the contours of the city looming in the distance.
+Today, you can walk along the cliffs on a special wooden path suspended in the air on the ocean shore.
+On one side, there is a cliff slope covered with forest, and on the other side, there are ocean waves and the contours of the city looming in the distance.

-The whole route: the road through the forest and the suspended cliffs will take you about 1 hour.
+The whole route, including the road through the forest and the suspended cliffs, will take you about 1 hour.
 The last part of the path is built of a metal staircase suspended on a cliff, with several bridges and numerous stairs.
-To pass it – you need to overcome a total of about 120 steps.
+To pass it, you need to overcome a total of about 120 steps.

-A walk along the cliffs provides an amazing experience.
-Everything is well prepared for tourists, but there are not many of them on the way.
-Great views of the bay and close contact with nature.
+A walk along the cliffs provides a fantastic experience.
+Everything is well prepared for tourists, but not many of them come.
+There are great views of the bay and close contact with nature.

 Oryukdo Islands and Oryukdo Skywalk

-Since most of the ships entering Busan port pass by the Oryukdo Islands, they are also considered a symbol of Busan’s cultural heritage.
+Since most ships entering Busan port pass by the Oryukdo Islands, they also symbolise Busan’s cultural heritage.

 An interesting fact about this place is Oryukdo Skywalk.
-It is a footbridge suspended in the air, outstanding deep into the sea.
-The footbridge hangs 37 meters above sea level and its main attraction is the floor made of glass.
+It is a footbridge suspended in the air, outstandingly deep into the sea.
+The footbridge hangs 37 meters above sea level, and its main attraction is the glass floor.
 After entering the footbridge, you can see the sharp edges of the cliffs underneath and the rough sea hitting them.
-Note, that the footbridge may be closed for safety reasons (i.e. during strong wind), which happens quite often.
+Note that the footbridge may be closed for safety reasons (i.e., during strong wind), which happens quite often.

 Oryukdo Islands – what else is worth knowing?

-- Opposite the Oryukdo Skywalk and the Oryukdo Islands, there is a small hill.
-On the slope of the hill, there is a park and a flower garden created.
-You can see that this is a favourite place for local residents.
+- There is a small hill opposite the Oryukdo Skywalk and the Oryukdo Islands.
+On the hill’s slope is a park and a flower garden.
+You can see that this is a favourite place for residents.
 It is worth climbing there.
 A path leads to the top.
 Along the way, there are several places where you can sit to rest or drink some water from the spring.
-From the top of the hill, there is a fantastic view of the Oryukdo islands and the sea.
+From the top of the hill is a fantastic view of the Oryukdo islands and the sea.
 For me, it’s the best attraction in this place!

 - You can reach the islands of Oryukdo by bus 227 or 131 (to the loop).
 Get off at the Oryukdo SK View Back Gate